The Cupping Lab

-What to order: You can usually get a cappuccino with hearts drawn in the froth, but looking confused and asking for “coffee” will yield fantastic results: Most of these places French press their drip coffee.
+What to order: You can usually get a cappuccino with hearts drawn in the froth, but looking confused and asking for "coffee" will yield fantastic results: Most of these places French press even their basic coffee.

 Not unlike: Stumptown, Albina Press, Barista.

 How you know you're there: There's a pit bull outside with a Crass flag pinned to its service-animal harness, tied up next to U-locked fixies.
 The board has vegan potluck fliers that look like they were printed in the Reagan era.

 How to be: Don't wear leather or a North Face jacket.
 And never mind the girl with the Prius, the septum piercing and the China-made MacBook Pro covered in "Food Not Bombs" stickers.
 It's all good, you fascist.

 What to order: Coffee is for boring suburbanites who need synthetics to get their empty hearts pumping while they drive an SUV to their office-park McJob.
 But cups served to randoms keep the lights on—even when served from pots last cleaned before Jello Biafra ran for mayor.
 Stick with the tea and kombucha.

 Not unlike: The Red and Black Cafe (R.I.P.), Backspace (R.I.P.), Black Cat (R.I.P.)

 How you know you're there: Young moms in yoga pants are simultaneously making phone calls, wrangling their kids and ordering decaf soy lattes with extra dry foam and exactly 2.75 pumps of vanilla syrup.